hageyahhoo/Agile2021/proposal.md

 # Presentation History
-⭐️
+I talked at **Agile2014** titled **"Technology-Driven/Development"** in the Experience Report track.
-I presented at **Agile 2014** titled **"Technology-Driven/Development"** in the Experience Report track.
+Additionally, I was planned to talk at **Agile2020** titled **"Everything from Scratch: A journey as Software Engineer in Test to improve 'Testing'"** in the Development & Testing Practices track.

-Since Agile 2014, I have presented several sessions at conferences about Agile Metrics and utilizing technical excellence for "successful" Agile adoption.
+Since Agile2014, I have been presenting several sessions at global conferences about Test Automation, DevOps, Agile Metrics, Product Management, Cloud-native technologies, and so on.
 Additionally, I have held several workshops about Agile Metrics and Learning Session.

 Highlights include: